 Learn More about The Personalities!

-While these descriptions may help some of my readers understand the basics of The Personalities, they are by no means exhaustive.
+While this overview of The Personalities may help some of my readers understand the basics of this personality typing system, it is by no means exhaustive.
 If you’re interested in learning more about The Personalities and how to use this information to communicate well with people of all types, check out Wired That Way by Marita Littauer or Personality Plus by Florence Littauer.
 I was trained in personality theory by these two women, and I highly recommend their materials.

 One final, shameless plug: If you’re interested in having someone present The Personalities in an entertaining, informative, and interactive workshop, please let me know.
 I do these presentations periodically and would be happy to come talk with your Sunday School class, community group, or other events.
 Just contact me here or let me know in the comments if you’re interested!